Back to California

 Plain English Breakdown

-This law requires courts to send monthly reports on eviction cases by ZIP Code to the Judicial Council, which must then share this data online every four months and report it annually to the Legislature.
+This law requires courts to send monthly reports on unlawful detainer cases (evictions) by ZIP Code to the Judicial Council, which must then share this data publicly every four months and report it to the Legislature.

 What This Bill Does

-• Requires courts to provide the Judicial Council with information about unlawful detainer cases each month, aggregated by ZIP Code.
+• Requires courts to provide the Judicial Council each month with information regarding unlawful detainer cases aggregated by ZIP Code.

-• Requires the Judicial Council to make that information publicly available online every four months.
+• Instructs the Judicial Council to make that information publicly available online every four months.

 Who It Names or Affects